PopcornPalace/commit-validation-action/SECURITY.md

     valentin.nastenko@doublegood.com

+Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

+  * Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+  * Full paths of source file(s) related to the manifestation of the issue
+  * The location of the affected source code (tag/branch/commit or direct URL)
+  * Any special configuration required to reproduce the issue
+  * Step-by-step instructions to reproduce the issue
+  * Proof-of-concept or exploit code (if possible)
+  * Impact of the issue, including how an attacker might exploit the issue

 The lead maintainer will acknowledge your email within 24 hours, and will send a more detailed response within 48 hours indicating the next steps in